Frequently Asked Questions and Answers about COVID-19 (Coronavirus)

 22. What happens if a COVID-19 test comes back positive?

 The individual who has a confirmed positive COVID-19 test will be put on Mandatory Isolation Order by the Cortland County Health Department.
 This person may or may not have symptoms, but is presumed to be contagious.
-The individual remains in isolation (away from others) until a medical professional releases them from isolation and the person is no longer contagious.
+The individual remains in isolation (away from others) until the Heath Department releases them from isolation and the person is no longer contagious.
 A contact investigation begins to determine who may have been exposed.

 23. What is a contact investigation?